Kreg Straight Edge Guide: How to Use and Review

 Related: Kreg Crosscut Station Review (It’s Not for Everyone)

-You will need to provide your own circular saw, jigsaw, or trim router.
-You will also need a piece of rigid foam board insulation.
+One thing to keep in mind is that you’ll need to provide your own tool, whether it’s a circular saw, jigsaw, or trim router.
+You’ll also want to get a piece of rigid foam board insulation.

-The Straight Edge Guide works with circular saws, jigsaws, and most trim routers with the baseplate attached.
+The Kreg Straight Edge Guide works with circular saws, jigsaws, and most trim routers with the baseplate attached.
+Here’s a breakdown of what to check before using your tool with the guide.

 Circular Saw